 Anti-humectants are the opposite of humectants.
 Instead of attracting moisture, they seal the hair to block absorption.
 They include emollients, which are hydrophobic (don’t like water).

 You can try sealing in your style with emollients by scrunching in a few drops of your favorite oil into your hair after styling.
 I recommend light oils like jojoba and argan oil.
-My favorite is The Innate Life Rose Hair Elixir (use code HOLISTIC15 to save).
+My favorite is The Innate Life Rose Hair Elixir.

 Some other popular anti-humectants are: